Tan Boon Chiang

-Tan Boon Chiang (4 June 1923 – 28 December 2015) was a Singaporean prosecutor, who served as president of the Industrial Arbitration Court from 1965 to 1988.
+Tan Boon Chiang (4 June 1923 – 28 December 2015) was a Singaporean prosecutor, who served as president of the Industrial Arbitration Court from 1965 to 1989.

 Tan was chairman of the Tenants' Compensation Board, Singapore National Heart Association and the Rotary Club of Singapore.
 He was also deputy chairman of the University of Singapore, and vice-president of St. Andrew's Mission Hospital.

 Early life and education

-On 6 April 1923, Tan was born in River Valley, Singapore.
+On 6 April 1923, Tan Boon Chiang was born in River Valley, Singapore.
 Soon after, his family moved to Katong.
 His father, Tan Soo Cheng, was a descendent of Tan Kim Seng.
 His mother, gave birth to five sons and two sisters, and died of childbirth after giving birth to one of Tan's younger brother.
 All of his brothers suffered from diphtheria and typhoid fever during childhood and died.

 Tan received his early education at the Anglo-Chinese Primary School (ACS) and Cairnhill Secondary School.
 During this period, Tan joined the Boys' Brigade at Kampong Kapor Methodist Church.
 He obtained a Junior Cambridge in 1940, and a Senior Cambridge in 1941.

-In 1941, Tan attended Raffles College, but his studies were interrupted by the Japanese occupation of Singapore.
+Tan also attended Raffles College that year, but his studies were interrupted by the Japanese occupation of Singapore.
 Tan joined the Medical Auxiliary Service (MAS) and worked as a medic.
 Tan and other medics were given Singapore Traction Company buses to use as ambulances.
 Before the Fall of Singapore, MAS was disbanded, and Tan worked as a taxi checker in a Japanese taxi firm.
 Francis Seow and Lee Ek Tieng also worked in the same firm.

 In 1949, Tan obtained a diploma in arts, and he became a teacher at ACS.
 Tan was scoutmaster of the school's scout group.

-Tan attended London University and studied law.
-In November 1954, Tan was called to the bar in Lincoln's Inn, and graduated in 1955.
+Tan attended the University of London and studied law.
+On 23 November 1954, Tan was called to the bar at Lincoln's Inn.